-Where parts of an item of property, plant and equipment have different useful lives, they are accounted for as separate items buildings between 5 and 30 years plant and machinery between 3 and 20 years between 2 and 5 years
+Where parts of an item of property, plant and equipment have different useful lives, they are accounted for as separate items.

 Depreciation is charged to the profit and loss account on a straight-line basis over the estimated useful lives of each part of an item of property, plant and equipment.
 Land is not depreciated.
 The estimated useful lives are as follows: